luixt/Group3_AI4ALL-Project/README.md

 ### Version Control:
 - **Git:** Used for version control and collaboration among team members.
--**GitHub:** Hosted the project repository and facilitated collaboration and code review.
+- **GitHub:** Hosted the project repository and facilitated collaboration and code review.

 ## Achievements